vmmc2/Bleach/README.md

 - [ ] Chapter 11: Resolving and Binding (Review Implementation)
 - [ ] Chapter 12: Classes (Review Implementation)
 - [ ] Chapter 13: Inheritance (Review Implementation)
   - [ ] Add support to the definition of static methods inside a class.
+(Not sure if it's worth it)
   - [ ] Add support to multiple inheritance (is it worth it?
 Take a look at how Python implements it)